JereKuusela/valheim-spawner_tweaks/publish/README.md

 # Changelog

 - v1.6
+	- Adds custom data support for altars, spawn points and spawners.
 	- Adds support for changing faction, health and level of all spawner creatures.
 	- Adds support for configuring individual creatures.
 	- Fixes CLLC overriding spawner levels.